JaeRoberts/busy-bus/README.md

 # busy-bus

-Frontend code for the light theme and dark theme of the Busy Bus app.
+This code is for a public transportation project I was assigned while in Bloc.
+The assignment involved three phases: research, design, and frontend development.
+The code here was created to fulfill the latter, for which I was to develop the mockup I made as a solution to the assigned problem.
+This repository consists of the code for both the light theme and dark theme for the screen.